-Also, if you leave the U.S. for more than six months and try to return, you can be found inadmissible.
-(You may remember that you had to overcome the grounds of inadmissibility when first applying for the green card, such as proving that you didn’t have any communicable disease of public health significance, weren’t likely to become a public charge, and again, hadn’t committed significant crimes.)
+Also, if you leave the U.S. for more than 180 days (around six months) and try to return, you can be found inadmissible.
+(You might remember that you had to overcome the grounds of inadmissibility when first applying for the green card, such as proving that you didn’t have any communicable disease of public health significance, weren’t likely to become a public charge, and again, hadn’t committed significant crimes.)

 During the ninety days before the two-year anniversary of the date on which you received your conditional lawful resident status, you must apply to have the conditions removed.
 The application process depends on your status: